froxxon/Linx/README.md

    - Order a new certificate according to your local routines
    - Open "*certlm.msc*" and add the certificate to "*Personal*" \ "*Certificates*"
    - Remove the old certificate in the same store (*recommended*)
-   - Open an elevated command prompt and run:
+   - Open an elevated command prompt and run (*changes values to match your environment*):

       ```netsh http delete sslcert hostnameport=linx.domain.local:443```